 I have a <$100 discount store helmet that I bought in desperation that I swear is made of plastic and packing Styrofoam.
 Uncomfortable and LOUD.

-Conversely, a midrange helmet that I use frequently is MUCH quieter as well as safer and more comfortable.
+Conversely, a midrange helmet that I use frequently is MUCH quieter, safer, and more comfortable.
 Don’t skimp on helmets!

 Visor and Neck

-Make certain that there is a good seal around the visor.
+Make sure that there is a good seal around the visor.
 Air leaks generate an annoying whistling sound.

 Get a helmet with a good neck roll (the padding around the back)